-You want your eyes to be in line with the camera during the talk.
+You want your eyes to align with the camera during the talk.
 You want your audience to feel like you are talking to them.

 Adjust how you sit to reach this.
 If you don't have an adjustable chair, you can put some thick books under your laptop to make it higher and in line with your face.

 Besides its designs, I used Canva for its 'presenter view' feature.
 This feature allows you to have two windows open.
-One is the presenter window for you to view your slides and your script, and the other is the audience window where your audience can only see your slides.
+One is the presenter window to view your slides and your script, and the other is the audience window, where your audience can only see your slides.
 It also provides the time to track your talk timing.